retorillo/json-ponyfill.vim/README.md

 **NOTE:** Progress bar use `redraw` command to refresh itself. `redraw` command wipe previously printed all echo message out.
 See `:h redraw`, `:h messages`, `:h echomsg`, and `:h echoerr` to learn more.

+### Combining the above workarounds

+Of course, the above options can be combined like:
+`json_ponyfill#json_decode(json, { 'progress': 1, 'python': 1 }`.
+But note that progress option will be ignored if python is available.

 ## Unit testing (For plugin developers)